Agricultural Consultants

 Outlook

-The work of agricultural consultants is, naturally, heavily dependent on the employment of farmers and farm managers, and the U.S. Department of Labor predicts little or no change in employment for these workers through 2028.
-As farms consolidate and there are fewer farm families, the need for agricultural consultants may also decline.
-However, consultants may find opportunities working with ru...
+The work of agricultural consultants is, naturally, heavily dependent on the employment of farmers and farm managers, and the U.S. Department of Labor predicts employment for these workers to decline by 5 percent through 2032.
+As farms consolidate and there are fewer families, the need for agricultural consultants may also decline.
+However, consultants may find opportunities working with rural ...